bupt-yiwo/VLLM/Start from the source code, build, train, and extend VLLM based on any base model/readme.md

-I have combined the Qwen2VL visual encoder (650M) with the Llama3.2 (1B) language model to create a Vision-Language Language Model (VLLM).
-This work involves:
+I have combined the Qwen2VL visual encoder (650M) with the Llama3.2 (1B) language model to create a VLLM.

+### Coming Soon

 - Pre-training
 - Downstream fine-tuning (including full fine-tuning and LoRA fine-tuning)